By Sarah Axtell, ND • December 26, 2011

 3. Add the minced garlic and simmer on low heat for 5-10 minutes.

-4. Whisk the miso paste and the water together in a separate bowl.
+4. Whisk the miso paste, lemon juice and the water together in a separate bowl.
 Add to soup pot.
 Season with salt and pepper.

 Enjoy and Be Well!